cbtham/huaweicloud-terraform-basic-template/README.md

-# Terraform Template Platform Engineering Golden Path
+# Huawei Cloud Terraform Templates for Platform Engineering IaC

 ## Overview
 These templates allows you to provision Huawei Cloud PaaS services and it's necessary scaffolding.